akimd/bison/README-hacking.md

 ## Docker

 Running old compilers is not very easy.
 Docker can be used for some of them.
 Have a look at .travis.yml for setups.
-Move the tarball in /tmp and run, for instance:
+Move the tarball in `/tmp` and run, for instance:

 ```
 docker run -v /tmp:/tmp -it ubuntu:xenial
 ```

+This way, the host and guest machines share `/tmp`.

 ### GCC 4.6
 On Ubuntu Xenial.